zimboflyman/react-table-component/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-Its a reusable table component in React that gets API invoice data and builds the table according to the data.
-This is for a tech test and has taken me around 4 hours to complete.
+Its a reusable table component in React that gets invoice data and builds the table according to the data.
+It uses Tailwind CSS and a simple JS fetch hook to get the API data.
+This is for a tech test and has taken me around
+4 hours to complete.

 ## Getting Started